-The EuroNight takes you from Zurich and Munich to the capital city of Zagreb; from Munich you can even travel direct to the beautiful harbour of Rijeka and the fabulous little beach town of Split.
+The EuroNight takes you from Zurich and Munich to the capital city of Zagreb; from Munich you can even travel direct to the beautiful harbour of Rijeka and from Vienna and Graz to the fabulous little beach town of Split.

 With almost 6,000 kilometres of coastline - including over a thousand islands - Croatia has rightly come to be seen as one of Europe’s trendiest destinations.
 Hardly surprising given that this little country on the Adriatic coast is one of the 30 most water-rich regions in the world and attaches great importance to beach cleanliness, as testified by the annual award of the Blue Flag for top beach quality.